Breakthrough

 More information

-If you want to hear more about this opportunity, we are hosting a drop-in to discuss the project with Artistic Director Jamie Hale on Wednesday 23 April 2025, 2pm – 4pm.
+If you want to hear more about this opportunity, we are hosting a Q&A to discuss our programmes with Artistic Director Jamie Hale on Tuesday 24 February, 1-2pm.
+Book your space here.

-Please also read our FAQs, which contain more information about the programme and what we’re looking for.
+You can also read our FAQs here, which contain more information about the programmes and what we’re looking for.

 Apply to become a Breakthrough artist